Todd McClay

 Todd Michael McClay (born 22 November 1968) is a New Zealand politician and former ambassador.
 He is the Member of Parliament for Rotorua.
 He was previously an ambassador for the Cook Islands and Niue to the European Union.

 Early life

 McClay was born in Rotorua in 1968.
-The son of former National MP Roger McClay, he was educated at Tauhara College in Taupo, Wesley College in Auckland and Wellington Polytechnic in Wellington.
+The son of former National MP Roger McClay, he was educated at Tauhara College in Taupō, Wesley College in Auckland and Wellington Polytechnic in Wellington.
 He gained a bachelor's degree in Politics.

 European Union diplomatic career

 McClay worked in the European Parliament as Head of Staff to Lord Plumb, President of the European Parliament and Leader of the British Conservatives in the European Parliament.
 He has also been active in European government affairs and lobbying and was a founder and CEO of a company, Political Relationship Management.
 McClay has been active in Pacific Islands, European and New Zealand diplomacy and politics since 1992, and was the Cook Islands' first accredited diplomat outside of the Pacific region.
 He remains the youngest-ever appointed Head of Mission to the European Union.

 In 2000 the Cook Islands joined the Cotonou Agreement between the EU and African, Caribbean and Pacific states (ACP) and he was appointed as special representative of the Cook Islands.
 In 2002 the Cook Islands government upgraded its representation to the level of diplomatic mission, at which time McClay was appointed Ambassador to the EU.
 He has represented the Cook Islands at many international meetings and conferences, including the WTO, FAO, ACP, EU and UN.